Freedom in the World

 The government operates a semihereditary system of social discrimination whereby all citizens are classified into 53 subgroups under overall security ratings—“core,” “wavering,” and “hostile”—based on their family’s perceived loyalty to the regime.
 This rating determines virtually every facet of a person’s life, including employment and educational opportunities, place of residence, access to medical facilities, and even access to stores.

 There is no freedom of movement, and forced internal resettlement is routine.
-Access to Pyongyang, where the availability of food, housing, and health care is somewhat better than in the rest of the country, is tightly restricted.
+Access to Pyongyang is tightly restricted; the availability of food, housing, and health care is somewhat better in the capital than in the rest of the country.
+This disparity has increased, with the capital featuring more luxuries for a growing middle class.
 Emigration is illegal, but many North Koreans have escaped to China or engaged in cross-border trade.
 Ignoring international objections, the Chinese government continues to return refugees and defectors to North Korea, where they are subject to torture, harsh imprisonment, or execution.

 The economy remains both centrally planned and grossly mismanaged.
 Development is also hobbled by a lack of infrastructure, a scarcity of energy and raw materials, an inability to borrow on world markets or from multilateral banks because of sanctions, lingering foreign debt, and ideological isolationism.
 However, the growth of the black market has provided many North Koreans with a field of activity that is largely free from government control.
-In 2011, the government announced new policies to attract greater foreign investment, and there were growing indications of a rising middle class in Pyongyang, including the opening of new shopping and entertainment venues and a surge in mobile phone subscriptions.
+In 2012, a number of new laws were announced to improve the business environment for foreign investment.
+New agricultural policies, meanwhile, would introduce smaller work teams on the collective farms and permit farmers to keep 30 percent of their output.
+The new policies were proposed for three counties as a trial phase, and there is skepticism as to how the changes, if successful, would be implemented on a national scale.

 There have been widespread reports of trafficked women and girls among the tens of thousands of North Koreans who have recently crossed into China.
 UN bodies have noted the use of forced abortions and infanticide against pregnant women who are forcibly repatriated from China.